Snyderlogan200/Exercise-01d-Twine-Story/README.md

-# Exercise-01d-Twine-Story
-Exercise for MSCH-C220, 3 September 2020

-This exercise is should be the final step in creating a minimum-requirement solution for Project 01.
-You task is to create a story in Twine, export it as a JSON file, and make sure it works with our Python game engine.

-As usual, the first step is to Fork the repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01d-Twine-Story

-Edit the LICENSE and replace BL-MSCH-C220-F20 with your full name.
-Commit your changes.

 Press the green "Code" button and select "Open in GitHub Desktop".
 Allow the browser to open (or install) GitHub Desktop.
 Once GitHub Desktop has loaded, you should see a window labeled "Clone a Repository" asking you for a Local Path on your computer where the project should be copied.
 Choose a location where you keep the repositories for this class.
 Make sure the Local Path ends with "Exercise-01d-Twine-Story" and then press the "Clone" button.
 GitHub Desktop will now download a copy of the repository to the location you indicated.